mathur458/college-AI_Portal-demo/README.md

 Visit http://localhost:5000 in your browser.

 ## ✨ Example Questions
-"How do I check my result?"
+-"How do I check my result?"
-"Where can I pay my fees?"
+-"Where can I pay my fees?"
-"What courses are offered in CS?"
+-"What courses are offered in CS?"

 ## 📌 Notes
 This is a basic proof-of-concept demo.